adamphooper24/adamphooper24/README.md

-Azure Platform Engineer working for @n4stack.
+Certified Azure Platform Engineer working for @n4stack.
 Experienced in Azure PaaS and IaaS, mostly working on automating Azure platform deployments using Terraform and Azure Dev Ops Pipelines.
 Technologies I work with most days include:
 - Terraform
 - Azure PaaS and IaaS